advance100/doc_webpack/configuration.md

 * `loader`: A string of "!" separated loaders
 * `loaders`: A array of loaders as string

-A condition can be a RegExp, an absolute path start, or an array of one of these combined with "and".
+A condition may be a RegExp, a string containing the absolute path, or an array of one of these combined with "and".

 See more: [[loaders]]